VrindaKhemka/WealthSimulation/README.md

 - **Developing a Modified Tax Model:** Currently focused on creating a new tax model tailored to promote a more equitable distribution of wealth in India.

-## Results

-The results of the simulations, including the comparison of different economic models using the Gini Index, Coefficient of Variation, and Palma ratio, can be found in the `results/` directory.

 ## Future Work